acuna-public/AndroDesign/README.md

 # AndroDesign
-AndroDesign is an Android design library wrapper which makes it more powerfull
+AndroDesign is an Android design library wrapper which makes it more powerful

 *Manual will be there soon*